IB IA Tutors

 Significance of Internal Assessment:

 Public examinations or external examinations do not provide the opportunity to evaluate the cultivation of such qualities of behavioral growth in a human being.
 The method of internal assessment helps teachers to assess the development of such quality in students.
 Apart from this internal assessment also shows the complete picture of student learning.
 It is a process in which teachers evaluate students’ progress.
-It helps students, teachers, and parents to understand the growth of the student, and it also helps to detect the area where a student needs extra help and support.
+It helps students, teachers, and parents to understand the growth of the student, and it also helps to detect the areas where a student needs extra help and support.

 Major Key points to write good Internal Assessment

-Presentation Matters
+Presentation Matters –

 Always use references

-To write good internal assessments always support your research with the reference you are using.
-Why is your topic important to society and the environment to support them always use references.
-Take help from IB IA Tutors
+To write good internal assessments, always support your research with the reference you are using.
+Why is your topic important to society and the environment?
+To support them, always use references.
+Take help from IB IA Tutors.

 Contact us to get a FREE LIST OF POTENTIAL TOPICS